-SHOOTER 2: Stop the first one, stickman, then let him go.
-As long as he shake em up.
+Stop the first one, stickman, then let him go.
+As long as he shake 'em up.

-SATAN: Shake em up?
+Shake 'em up?
 What you think I got that rope across table for?
-Throw the dice man.
+Throw the dice, man.

-SHOOTER 2: Satan must be scared of his money.
-Got a rope in the middle of the table a hynch inch thick and still scared somebody's gonna win.
+Satan must be scared of his money.
+Got a rope in the middle of the table an inch thick and still scared somebody's gonna win.

-SWEET JUSTICE: A jealous man can't work and a scared man can't gamble.
+A jealous man can't work and a scared man can't gamble.

-JOHNNY: Damn right he scared, and he got reason to be.
+Damn right he scared, and he got reason to be.
 Don't make me no difference.
 I'll shake 'em up, on the bottom, on the top and throw 'em cross the street.

-(He throws) Roll Flo.
-Stretch out 'little sisters.
+Roll Flo.
+Stretch out little sisters.

-SATAN: He threw six.
+He threw six.
 What you six for?
 Get your bets down and drop them quarters in the bag.
 Speak on that six, shooter, they crying for you all around the table.

-SHOOTER 3 What you six for?
+What you six for?
 Anybody, what he six for?
 Ten dollars and quarter he don't six.

-SWEET JUSTICE: That's a bet.
+That's a bet.
 Six easy as sex.
 Put your money down.
 Mine's down there.

+(To JOHNNY)

+Kill him, shooter, kill him.

+(TO SWEET JUSTICE)

-(To Johnny) Kill him shooter, kill him.
-SHOOTER 3: (To Summ Sweet Justice) I got four dollars say he SWEET JUSTICE: don't six.
+I got four dollars say he don't six.

 I got your four.
 Throw up a quarter.

-SHOOTER # 3: I ain't got no change.
-SATAN: We got yourxdrawers, when the change for your drawers, JOHNNY: man.
+I ain't got no change.

+We got change for your drawers, man.

 Look down, rider spot me in the dark.

-When I call these dice, break a rich man's heart Six! (he throws) SATAN: He drew eight.
+When I call these dice, break a rich man's heart.

+Six!

+He drew eight.
 Six the point.
 You want change, man, we can change your mind, else you betting \$3.75 over there.

-JOHNNY: Box cars don't carry no freight.
-(He throws) SATAN: He threw ten.
+Boxcars don't carry no freight.

+He threw ten.
 Looking for six.
 Six is the man.
 Cash money is the plan.

-(Johnny throws.)
+(JOHNNY throws)

 Five looking for six.

-JOHNNY: Come on six.
+Come on six.
 Bless yourself six.
 Just two little rows of rabbit shit.
+S-I-X.

-S-I-X. (He throws) SATAN: NM Nine looking for six.
+Nine looking for six.
 Six on the bottom, sweating hard cause the dice got 'em.

+(JOHNNY throws)

-(Johnny throws) Ten looking for six.
-JOHNNY: Little Joe Little Joe, everywhere this poor man go (Johnny throws) SATAN: Oh!
+Ten looking for six.

+Little Joe Little Joe, everywhere this poor man go.
+(HE throws)

 Oh!
+Oh!
 A fair seven!
 He throwed seven you all.
 Get them quarters, bagman.
 Next shooter.
 Put your troubles in the center.

-JOHNNY: Well that about taps me out.
-Ann sweet justice: (Paying up) Bad enough to lose, but to lose to the ugly hurts.
-SATAN: Who's ugly?
+Well that about taps me out.

+(Paying up) Bad enough to lose, but to lose to the ugly hurts.

+Who's ugly?
 I'm the prettiest thing you ever saw in your life.
 Your woman don't look good as me.
 Your mama neither.

-SWEET JUSTICE: Don't you dip your lip on my family.
-SATAN: Shoot, Sweet or hit the street.
-You haxexheen been betting a half hour and ain't touched the dice yet.
-If you want that joker who's sleepin with your woman to eat today you ought to play the dice.
+Don't you dip your lip on my family.

+Shoot, Sweet, or hit the street.
+You been betting a half hour and ain't touched the dice yet.
+If you want that joker who's sleepin' with your woman to eat today -- you ought to play the dice.

+I can't understand it.
+They got free schools and ignorant black boys.
+Didn't you all hear me tell him to lay off my family?
+Why can't he understand that?
+Maybe I'll have to use another language since he can't understand English.
+(Menacingly)

-SATAN: You gonna make me mess up a brand new razor.
-If you think I'm foolin--say the word and K&XX I'll cut you every way but loose.
+You gonna make me mess up a brand new razor.
+If you think I'm foolin' -- say the word and I'll cut you every way but loose.

-SWEET JUSTICE: Get out of my face murder-mouth.
+Get out of my face murder-mouth.
 You don't phase me no more than a lamppost.
-You lift one fac finger for that razor and I'll split xxm your skull like a hog's heff hoof.
+You lift one finger for that razor and I'll split your skull like a hog's hoof.

-JOHNNY: Come on.
+Come on.
 Don't bring all of that in here.
 People trying to make some money in here and both of you interfering.

-SWEET JUSTICE: I fight whenever I get mad at, I don't care if it's the courthouse steps.
+I fight wherever I get mad at, I don't care if it's the courthouse steps.